Earth Talk — new course, group and book

 There are three pricing levels

-• Access to the Welcome session and the first 2-hour Workshop (A Deep Dive into the Earth Crisis);
+- The one hour Welcome session and the first 2-hour Workshop (A Deep Dive into the Earth Crisis);

-• A one-to-one mentoring session (90 minutes);
+- A one-to-one mentoring session (90 minutes);

-• Being acknowledged as a champion in various ways.
+- Being acknowledged as a champion.

 PEOPLE SIGNED UP AT THE CHAMPION LEVEL SO FAR ARE MARTIN FISHER, DEBORAH CURTIS, JEAN MCEWAN, LAUREN PARATER, SIMON CURTIS, LORNA PRESCOTT and JACQUI JONES.
 THANK YOU SO MUCH!